The Arizona mortgage process, step by step.

 Two separate things, run in parallel:

-- Home inspection — you hire and pay (~$350–550 in AZ).
+- Home inspection: You hire and pay (~$350–550 in AZ).
 Inspector spends 2–3 hours examining the home, then sends a report.
 You and your agent decide what (if anything) to ask the seller to repair or credit.
 What inspectors actually look for in AZ homes →

-- Appraisal — we order, you pay at closing (~$650–800 in AZ).
+- Appraisal: We order, you pay at closing (~$650–800 in AZ).
 Appraiser confirms the home is worth what you offered.
 Required by the lender.

 Step 6 — Underwriting (Days 7–25)

 This is where the lender (us) reviews everything.
 You won't see most of it.
-What you'll see is occasional document requests — a recent pay stub, an explanation for a deposit, an updated bank statement.
+What you'll see is occasional document requests, a recent pay stub, an explanation for a deposit, an updated bank statement.

 The most important rule of underwriting: respond within 24 hours.
 Slow document responses are the #1 reason Arizona closings get delayed past 30 days.